Table of Contents Show

 2. Don’t Forget to Visit the Old North Church

-Old North Church was founded in 1723 and is the oldest church in Boston Massachusetts, and was established at 193 Salem Street, in the North End of Boston.
+Old North Church was founded in 1723 and is the oldest church in Boston.
+It was established at 193 Salem Street, in Boston’s North End.

 This church is considered a symbol of patriot defiance by many.
 However, it has a very relevant role in some events that found their place in the days of revolutionary Boston.

-There is a phrase that is famous concerning the Old North Church of Boston Massachusetts.
+There is a phrase that is famous concerning the Old North Church of Boston.
 It is, “One if by land, two if by the sea…” For its historical essence, it is undoubtedly the most visited church by visitors.

 3. The Fun In The Brewery Tours